cbrightly/content/nautilus/price_index_en.md

 Kaiko's global bitcoin price index is a live USD-equivalent spot rate for Bitcoin.
 It is computed from trade and order book data from the following pairs and exchanges:
 * BTC/USD: Bitfinex, Bitstamp, Kraken, Coinbase, itBit, BTC-e, Huobi, Okcoin, Gemini
 * BTC/CNY: Huobi, Okcoin, BTCC
-* BTC/EUR: Kraken, itBit, Conbase, BTC-e
+* BTC/EUR: Kraken, itBit, Coinbase, BTC-e

 We also compute currency-specific indices for USD, CNY and EUR to provide spot rates that are not impacted by foreign exchange.